MG6118 – Sustainable Energy and Power Electronics

 - Learning Outcomes

-2.Apply knowledge of power electronics to small and medium scale renewable energy systems.
+7. Demonstrate knowledge of small to medium scale renewable energy systems covering up to 100kW.